-I quit full stack development because in many senses, it never seems to work out.
+I quit full stack development because, in many senses, it never seems to work out.
 In spite of this, the mythical promise of a full stack developer solving the world’s software development problems is alive and well.
 Why shouldn’t you become (or use) a full stack developer in most cases?
 The best analogy that I can think of is in the medical field.

 Imagine you want surgery… would you go to a specialist or a general practitioner?
-I don’t think you need me to answer that question for you.
-Why would you want do the same thing with your software development needs?
+I don’t believe that you need me to answer that question for you.
+Why would you want to do the same thing with your software development needs?
 If you want to develop code, for example, a mobile app, where do you go?
 Software development has many different disciplines, tools and experience requirements.
 You need to understand the difference between someone who knows Objective C and Visual Basic.
-Hiring a full stack developer is like saying “I want to hire a general doctor and have him learn about heart surgery one week and then brain surgery the next”.
+Hiring a full stack developer is like saying “I want to hire a general doctor and have him learn about heart surgery one week and then brain surgery the next.”
 Can they hire a doctor to do that?
 Yes, they could, but the results would most likely be unpleasant.

 MVP – Full Stack = Win!